Four inequivalent paths to Thermality in Minkowski spacetime: Particle content via Virasoro anomaly

+We obtain the particle content in $R_3$ via path 1.
 To investigate the Minkowski Vacuum $|0_M\rangle$, as perceived by a uniformly accelerated Rindler observer via different paths.
 We are using the Schwarzian derivative to compute the expectation value of the components of the energy-momentum tensor through the Minkowski Vacuum $|0_M\rangle$.
-In a 2d CFT on Minkowski spacetime, the energy-momentum tensor satisfies\cite{Caminiti:2025hjq}:

-From the above equation, we have the non-vanishing components are $T_{U_M U_M}$ and $T_{V_M V_M}$.
+We have the non-vanishing components are $T_{U_M U_M}$ and $T_{V_M V_M}$.
 Furthermore, in the Minkowski Vacuum state $|0_M\rangle$,

 And the expectation value of the energy-momentum tensor is defined with respect to the Minkowski Vacuum state $|0_M\rangle$,